This is a sidebar to Allergic Living’s feature: Breakthrough Therapy Changing the Lives of Those Living With Eczema.

 A Phase 2 clinical trial at 174 study sites showed favorable results with dupilumab in adults with persistent asthma who weren’t getting symptom control with standard inhaled corticosteroids.
 Then in September 2017, topline results from a large Phase 3 study involving 1,900 patients at 413 global sites also met the primary objectives in 46 percent of patients (and higher in patient groups with eosinophilic cells).

 Findings: In both trials, the therapy reduced asthma attacks and improved lung function, and the studies suggested it could be used alongside regular inhalers for control.
-Pirozzi says the companies hope to submit for FDA approval by the end of 2017.
+The companies have submitted to the FDA for approval.
 There are several biologic competitors in the field of asthma, so dupilumab would face considerable competition.
+[Update: In late 2018, the FDA approved dupilumab for those over age 12 for corticosteroid-dependent asthma and EoE-based asthma.]

 Findings: In the Phase 2 study, significant improvement was seen in those with chronic sinusitis and polyps who got dupilumab shots in addition to a corticosteroid nasal spray.
 Also greatly improved was the sense of smell.